flexera-public/policy_templates/operational/flexera/itam/license_report/README.md

-# ITAM Installed Application Report
+# ITAM License Report

 ## What It Does

-This policy produces a report of installed applications stored in Flexera ITAM.
+This policy produces a report of licenses stored in Flexera ITAM.
 Optionally, the report can be emailed.

 ## Input Parameters